Island-by-Island Guide To The Best NYE

 Saint Lucia has one distillery, near Marigot Bay, which is a good place to hang out.
 Boat trips will pop in for drinks at the Beach Club, Rum Cave or Zoëtry.
 Arriving by boat can be more pleasurable than the Lucian roads!
 Christmas festivities include the Festival of Lights and bamboo bursting.

-On New Year’s Eve there are fireworks and parties in the north at Rodney Bay and Gros Islet, where there’s plaenty of bars, and dinners – but book ahead.
-Expect traffic jams if not already staying there.
+On New Year’s Eve there are fireworks and parties in the north at Rodney Bay and Gros Islet, where there are plenty of bars and gala dinners – but do book ahead.
+Expect traffic jams if not already staying in that part of the island.
 Many take boat trips along the southwest coast to the Pitons at Soufrière and sip St Lucia Rum Punch.

 St. Martin/Sint Maarten